niraami/dotfiles/.setup/guide.md

 - [ ] How to install AUR helpers (yay/paru) + small explanation section for AUR in general
 - [ ] Add partitioning sections for raw partitions, LVM, LVM on LUKS, etc
 - [ ] Mention how to automate systemd updates via **[systemd-boot-pacman-hook](https://aur.archlinux.org/packages/systemd-boot-pacman-hook/)**
+- [ ] Extend boot manager section with more info about modifying GRUB to work with LVM, LUKS, BTRFS & add a syslinux section